 How to disarm a toxic person.

 So set boundaries say no and make sure you enforce it.
-You must always enforce it.
+You must always implement it.

 Guard your attention like your life depends on it.
-Where you focus your attention is where you focus your mind which is your best asset when talking to a narcissist or toxic person.
-Focus on the topic and keep your attention on the initial point.
-As these narcissists love to divert off the original topic and provoke you in any way they can.
-They want to listen to you’re an emotional response, control the topic control how they make you act, control your mind, So keep your attention on the original topic only.
+Where you focus your attention is where you focus your mind, which is your best asset when talking to a narcissist or toxic person.
+Focus on the topic and keep your attention on the initial point, as these narcissists love to divert us off the original topic and provoke you in any way they can.
+They want your attention, and they want your reactions, they want to control the topic control how they make you act, control your mind, So keep your attention on the original topic only.
 You control your attention you will see them taking you off-topic draw you in and pull you down.
-When you keep your attention in your own head you are then like. no thank you, I’m not going down that route let’s stick to what we’re actually discussing.
+When you keep your attention in your own head, you are then thinking within your mind.
+No thank you, I’m not going down that route.
+Let’s stick to what we’re actually discussing.
 Cancel and delete in your mind what they’re trying to draw you into and stick with the first point.
 They like to plant seeds of doubt in your mind by deflecting you off-topic.
-Focus on you.
-Your strengths, your positives, your routine, boundaries and goals.
-They might try to entice you to go against your integrity, then you feel guilty and they manipulate.
-Stick with your own opinions and your own integrity.
+Focus on you, your strengths, your positives, your routine, boundaries and goals.
+They might try to entice you to go against your integrity, then you feel guilty, and they manipulate.
+Stick with your own opinions and your personal integrity.
 Choose your integrity and do not fall into their trap.
 Remember being aware will help you to achieve this.

-Phrases what you can say to them.
 Deflect whatever covert manipulation they are trying to use.
-Let it float past you, don’t accept it, don’t respond to it.
-Just leave it right there in mid-air and return it the rightful owner.
+Let it float past you, don’t accept it, don’t respond to it, leave it right there.

-So with a narcissist your opinion will be different as that’s what they do whatever it is they want you to take their opinion, you know within yourself you are right so just say. “ I see you feel strongly about that.
-As do I so I’m not changing my mind you’re not changing yours.
-So we’ll have to agree to disagree”
+So with a narcissist when your opinion is different, they will want you to accept theirs, or they’ll want to take you down, saying things like. “ I see you feel strongly about that.
+As do I, so I’m not changing my mind you’re not changing yours.
+So we’ll have to agree to disagree.”

-If they’re just been plain old rude to you “ you know when people are rude it’s because they’ve got no control of their own life, why might you be feeling that way” they shouldn’t want to argue with that and will usually walk away.
+If they’ve just been plain old rude to you “ You know when people are rude, it’s because they’ve got no control of their own life, why might you be feeling that way” they shouldn’t want to argue with that and will usually walk away.

 Eventually, most will back down and walk away as they don’t know what to do when you’re not engaging or giving any emotions away.
 Also when you’re firing back at the things they say to you.